Jack Daniel: Distillery and health

 In 1907, due to failing health, Daniel gave the distillery over to Motlow and another one of his nephews.
 Motlow soon bought out the other nephew and went on to operate the business off and on for about 40 years (interrupted by Prohibition at the state level in three states starting in Tennessee in 1910 and then at the federal level from 1920 to 1933 and at the state level again until 1938, and then again between 1942 and 1946 when the U.S. government banned the manufacture of whiskey due to World War II).
 Motlow died in 1947.

 Daniel died from blood poisoning in Lynchburg on October 9, 1911.
 An oft-told tall tale is that the infection began in one of his toes, which Daniel injured one morning at work by kicking his safe in anger when he could not get it open (he was said to always have had trouble remembering the combination).
 However, Daniel's modern biographer has asserted that the story is not true, offering evidence that Daniel raged on the safe a few years before dying of unrelated gangrene.
-He was buried at Lynchburg Cemetery in Tennessee.

-His death is featured in the Spike TV series 1000 Ways To Die.
-(Episode: Bringing In The Dead).